 This, coupled with all of your mathematics up to now, completes the basic background necessary for the study of linear PDE, which will begin with a derivation of the so-called heat or diffusion equation.
-The heat/diffusion equation is a first-order in time and second-order in space linear PDE on $\mathbb{R}^{3+1}$ and models the time-dynamics of a conserved density whose flow is along its spatial gradient.
+The heat/diffusion equation is a first-order in time and second-order in space linear PDE on \mathbb{R}^{3+1} and models the time-dynamics of a conserved density whose flow is along its spatial gradient.
 In this derivation we focus on the generality of conservation principles and their closure with constitutive relations.

-The wave equation on $\mathbb{R}^{1+1}$ can be derived in the context of a vibrating ideally elastic string by analysis of force at a point on the string.
-This can also be done for in $\mathbb{R}^{2+1}$ for a thin ideally elastic membrane.
-However, the wave equation can manifest more generally in the context of the Einstein field equations on a vacuum background or in terms of small disturbances of any elastic background medium.
+The wave equation on \mathbb{R}^{1+1} can be derived in the context of a vibrating ideally elastic string by analysis of force at a point on the string.11 This can also be done for in \mathbb{R}^{2+1} for a thin ideally elastic membrane.12 However, the wave equation can manifest more generally in the context of the Einstein field equations on a vacuum background or in terms of small disturbances of any elastic background medium.
 Though, this is outside the scope of our course it is interesting to know since our characterizations of solutions to the wave equation will hold in all of these contexts and give insight into how nonlinearity might appear.
-Beginning with a vibrating elastic rectangular membrane we will derive the solution to the wave equation on a closed rectangular subset of $\mathbb{R}^{2+1}$ by the use of double Fourier series and moving to a vibrating circular membrane we will see how the solution allows for more complicated vibrational modes, which can be interpreted physically in terms of musical instruments.
-Lastly, we characterized solutions to the wave equation in terms of traveling waves whose speed and influence can be determined by the concept of characteristics, which gives rise to sounds-speeds and the speed-of-light.
+Beginning with a vibrating elastic rectangular membrane we will derive the solution to the wave equation on a closed rectangular subset of \mathbb{R}^{2+1} by the use of double Fourier series and moving to a vibrating circular membrane we will see how the solution allows for more complicated vibrational modes, which can be interpreted physically in terms of musical instruments.
+Lastly, we characterized solutions to the wave equation in terms of traveling $^{^{9}}$ This equation is called the nonlinear Schrödinger equation and models the evolution of a new phase of matter called a Bose-Einstein condensate whose 1995 experimental observation earned researchers at Boulder and MIT and Nobel prize in 2001!
+See also CU Boulder and wikipedia 10This equation is called the Kortewegde Vries equation an models surface waves in shallow waters and was the basis for modern advances in the study of exactly solvable nonlinear PDE.
+Wikipedia KdV 11See EK section 12.2 for details.